sam33rdhakal/MVPandroid/README.md

 # MVPandroid

-It is very simple application that creates the artist with his/her name and description in the sqlite database then retrives and shows it in the navigation menu.

-I have used MVP to architect the app and couple of libraries to reduce the code boilerplating.
+It is very simple application that displays great artists name in navigation menu.
+I have used Model-View-Presenter pattern to architect the app.
+Mutithreading for the background task is completed using ThreadPoolExecutor.